kestra-io/data-engineering-zoomcamp/README.md

 In this section, we'll cover how you can ingest the Yellow Taxi data from the NYC Taxi and Limousine Commission (TLC) and load it into a Postgres database.
 We'll cover how to extract data from [CSV files](https://github.com/DataTalksClub/nyc-tlc-data/releases), and load them into a local Postgres database running in a Docker container.

+> [!NOTE]
-> Important note: the TLC Trip Record Data provided on the [nyc.gov](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) website is currently available only in a Parquet format, but this is NOT the dataset we're going to use in this course.
+> The TLC Trip Record Data provided on the [nyc.gov](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) website is currently available only in a Parquet format, but this is NOT the dataset we're going to use in this course.
 For the purpose of this course, we'll use the **CSV files** available [here on GitHub](https://github.com/DataTalksClub/nyc-tlc-data/releases).
 This is because the Parquet format can be challenging to understand by newcomers, and we want to make the course as accessible as possible — the CSV format can be easily introspected using tools like Excel or Google Sheets, or even a simple text editor.

 ## ETL: Extract data and load it to Google Cloud

-Now that you explored how to run ETL locally using Postgres, we'll now do the same on GCP.
+So foar, you've explored how to run ETL locally using Postgres, we'll do the same on GCP.
 We'll load the same data to:
 1. Data lake using Google Cloud Storage (GCS)
 2. Data Warehouse using BigQuery.